BZ-Interactive/BZ-Godot-Physics/README.md

 ## 📦 Installation

+### From Asset Library
+1. Search for "BZ Godot Physics" in the Godot Asset Library
+2. Click Install and enable the plugin in **Project → Project Settings → Plugins**

+### Manual Installation
-1. Download `PhysicsHelper.cs` from this repository
+1. Download or clone this repository
-2. Add it anywhere in your Godot project's `res://` directory
+2. Copy the `addons/BZPhysicsHelper` folder into your project's `addons/` directory
+3. Enable the plugin in **Project → Project Settings → Plugins**
-3. Add `using BZ.Physics;` to your scripts
+4. Add `using BZ.Physics;` to your scripts

 ## 🚀 Quick Start